GurlaganSingh/guru-dashboard-lagan/README.md

 bun run dev          # dev server or npm/deno/yarn run dev
 # in another pane
 bun x json-server --watch db.json --port 4000 # or npx or whatewver package manager you use
+# you can enter any credentials as it is just a showcase for eg a@a.com and anypasswd